lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 # InstCov Internal Implementations

 The internal Implementation of InstCov is based on Clang.
-InstCov operates on Clang AST.
+It operates on Clang AST.
 It recursively traverses the AST, and when a conditional statement node is visited, it instruments necessary recording code into the original source code using clang::Rewriter.

 The current implementation works with Clang 3.6.